Skip to content

 1 / 1

-Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company reports providing annual training to employees on topics including equal opportunity and no discrimination.
+[Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
+The company also reports that it provides annual training to employees on equal opportunity and no discrimination.

 This indicator is disabled as the company has no temporary employees.